gnuton/RagBag/Docs/Kotlin.md

 println(map2 + map1) // {1=c, 2=b}
 ```
 ### Nullable type
+Nullability is important because we get rid of null pointer exceptions.

 ```kotlin
 val s1: String? = null // question mark allow s1 to accept nulls
 // When we havea nullable type we can threat in two ways